ltiongl/data-analytics-portfolio-projects/retail-sales/README.md

     Holiday Effect           0
     dtype: int64

+> There is no null data.

 #### 2. Verify duplicated lines
 ```python
 df.duplicated().sum()
 ```
     np.int64(0)

-> There is no null data and duplicated data.
+> There is no duplicated data.

 #### 3. Fix the data
 ```python